Principal Investigator

 GRADUATE STUDENT

-Barbara (she/her) is a 4th year MSTP student and 2nd year PhD candidate in the Molecular and Developmental Biology program at UC.
+Barbara (she/her) is a 5th year MSTP student and 3rd year PhD candidate in the Development, Stem Cell, and Regenerative Medicine program at UC.
 She is excited about unraveling the genetic details of lung regeneration following influenza injury, as well as the developmental origins of lung regeneration.
 In her free time, she enjoys traveling, going out with friends, and hitting the gym.

 -